Phone: 770-888-7511 ext. 121055

 Degrees and Certifications:

-I am excited to be starting my second year as the school nurse here at Sharon Elementary.
-I have had children in this school over the last 13 years and we have 3 years more to go!
+I am excited to be starting my 5th year as the school nurse here at Sharon Elementary.
 I have a very big love for this school and it’s incredible teaching staff!

 I am certified in adult and pediatric first aid/CPR/AED, and I am a member of the Georgia Association of School Nurses (GASN).

 I am super excited to be working with your children.
 I am dedicated to the health and well being of the students here at Sharon to facilitate an optimal learning environment.